-Willy T's is the quintessential floating bar/restaurant, orginally on the 18th century William Thornton.
+Willy T's is the quintessential floating bar/restaurant, originally on the 18th century William Thornton.
 If you're adventurous, you may get a free t-shirt, but it requires a dive off the deck.
-Willy T's was destroyed by Irma, but a new one has been built.
-It will be reloacting to Great Harbor, Peter Island in Spring of 2018.

 The BVI climate is nearly ideal for all types of yachting and water sports.
 Each day normally brings periods of clear blue skies and a few puffy clouds.
 The BVI features wonderfully consistent daily trade winds - usually from the East, ESE or ENE at 15-20 knots, rising to 25 –30 during the 'Christmas Winds”.

 The BVI has a sub-tropical climate with temperatures that range between 77-85° F (25-29° C).
 Temperatures usually drop by 10° F (6 °C) at night.

 The British Virgin Islands was initially populated by the Ciboney Indians who arrived from the Americas.
 A few hundred years later, the Arawak Indians arrived from South America.
 The Arawaks peacefully inhabited the islands until the arrival of the fierce, aggressive and even cannibalistic Carib Indians from South America in approximately 1400.